pivotal/docs-tap/security-and-compliance/tls-and-certificates/custom-ca-certificates.hbs.md

 ```

-When using GitOps please also see the guide on [Git Authentication](../../scc/git-auth.hbs.md) to configure the `caFile` parameter.
+When using git with custom CA in supply chains please also see the guide on [Git Authentication](../../scc/git-auth.hbs.md#https-with-custom-ca-certificate) to configure the `caFile` parameter.